TonyRipa/PlaceValue/README.md

 ### Future Work

 Consider a list of whole numbers.
-It would look something like this : [0,1,2,3,…] .
-There is a naturalness to the fact that the first number that you encounter when reading the list also happens to be the first whole number.
-There is also a naturalness to the … being at the end meaning they continue in 'this' way (the word 'this' here is a backward reference to the sequence already read, and so already recognized).
-Alternatively we could write [...,3,2,1,0].
-There is an unnaturalness to the fact that the last number that you encounter when reading the list happens to be the first whole number.
-There is also an unnaturalness to the ... being at the beginning meaning they continue in 'this' way (the word 'this' here is a forward reference to the sequence not yet read, and so not yet recognized).

-When the list is laid out in the same order as the reading order there are good outcomes; when it is not there are bad outcomes.
-This may seem so obvious as not to mention.
-I wouldn't write the word duck as kcud because then I have to scan forward to pronounced the d first then scan backward to pronounce the rest.
-Some things are so obvious they go without saying, until you see someone break the convention, then we are forced to talk about it.

-Apparently we inherited our number system from Arabs.
-They followed the convention of writing the numbers in the same order that they read in.
-As it happens, they read in a different order, but this shouldn't matter.
-Unfortunately, due to broken convention during translation, now it matters a lot.
-When translating out of Arabic, the word order was correctly translated, but the number order was not translated.
-This had the unfortunate effect of reversing the number order.
-Whereas, the number twelve should have been translated to 21 (first the smallest digit, then the next smallest, ...) it was wrongly translated as 12.
-Written as 21 you know immediate the weight of the value 2 and move on.
-With the mistranslation, you have to read ahead just to find the weight of each digit.
-Also instead of starting with the bounded sized end we start with the unbounded sized end.

-I have kept this bizarre mistranslation convention in my work so the number twelve is written as 12.
-This has made coding inelegant, by forcing me to break the symmetry of my code with intermittent calls to the reverse() function (as well as writing some for-loops backwards), diverting my attention off the task at hand with this constant mental overhead, of broken translation.
-This is all to serve the user, who I assume has likely grown up with a backwards convention.
+Written in the usual direction, it looks like

+`[0, 1, 2, 3, …]`.

+There is a natural alignment here: the **first** item you encounter is also the **first** element of the sequence.
+Likewise, the ellipsis at the end means “continue in *this* way,” where *this* refers backward to a pattern you have already seen and recognized.

+Now reverse the presentation:

+`[…, 3, 2, 1, 0]`.

+This is cognitively awkward in two ways.
+First, the **first** element of the mathematical object appears **last** in the reading stream.
+Second, the ellipsis now points forward: “continue in *this* way,” where *this* refers to structure you have not yet seen.

+When a representation runs *with* the reading stream, good outcomes follow; when it runs *against* it, needless overhead follows.
+This is so basic that it usually goes unmentioned—until someone violates it.
+I would not write “duck” as “kcud,” because then I must scan ahead to find the leading character and then scan back to assemble the word.

+This same issue appears in our inherited numeral convention.
+We inherited positional numerals from Arabic practice, where the digits were written in the same order they were read.
+Since Arabic reading order differs from modern left-to-right scripts, this difference should not have mattered—except that it did, because the convention was broken at the point of transfer.
+When translating out of Arabic, the **word order** was correctly adapted to the new reading direction, but the **digit order** was not.
+The result was an effective reversal of numeral order relative to encounter order.

+In particular: on the correct encounter-order convention, the number twelve should have been written as **21** (smallest place first, then the next place, and so on).
+Instead it was carried over as **12**.
+Written as 21, you immediately know the weight of each digit as you encounter it and proceed locally.
+Written as 12, you must read ahead to determine the weight of each digit.
+Worse, you begin from the unbounded end (new higher places may always appear), instead of beginning from the bounded end.

+I have kept this mistranslation convention in my work—writing twelve as 12—because users have grown up with it.
+But it makes the implementation inelegant: it forces intermittent `reverse()` calls and backward loops, breaking symmetry and imposing constant, irrelevant overhead.

-For future work, I would clean the code by removing the overhead of intermittent calls to the reverse() function (as well as rewriting backwards for-loops).
-This would present the number twelve as 21, which is better in the long run.
+For future work, I would remove this overhead by adopting the natural encounter-order convention throughout the codebase—representing twelve as **21**—and eliminating the need for repeated reversals (and the corresponding backward loops).
+This yields a cleaner, more symmetric implementation, and is better in the long run.

 ## Appendices